AnthonyHb1/reading-notes/README.md

 # Reading-notes

-# Welcome to my page!
-My name is Anthony and this is my page
+# Hello my name is Anthony and Welcome to my Software Developement Journey through Code Fellows!

 ## The Growth Mindset